During your quest to find the perfect oven for your kitchen, I am sure you have heard of the three types of oven that we are about to discuss.

 The downside to a freestanding oven is that they aren’t the most fashionable of ovens.
 So, if you fancy making your kitchen look modern, perhaps another oven is more suited to you.

 - Choose gas or electric

 So, those are the differences between these ovens and a few benefits and downside to each type of oven too.
 Now, you may be thinking “as built-in ovens, and built-under ovens are very similar, can one be used as the other”?
 What a great question.
 Let’s tackle that next, shall we?

 Can a built-in oven be used as a built under oven?

-If you have a built-in single oven, then you can use this as a built-under oven.
+If you have a built-in single oven, then you can usually use this as a built-under oven.
 Built-in single ovens are typically 60 cm tall, so there is plenty of room for them to fit under a countertop allowing you to open the oven door fully.

 We hope this look at different oven types has helped you understand what they do and what they could provide you in your new kitchen.
 For more information on ovens and other essential kitchen equipment, please explore our website further!

 Scott is a writer and a passionate home chef.
 His passion for cooking began when he was 10 years old.
 Scott has been writing professionally for over five years now and loves to combine his passion for cooking with his day job.